esot321c/scaffold/README.md

 Scaffold is a production-ready, authentication-first foundation for building modern web applications.
 It combines the power of NestJS on the backend with Tanstack Router and shadcn/ui on the frontend to provide a complete, type-safe development experience with built-in security, monitoring, and notification systems.

-## What's New in 0.12.0
+## What's New in 0.12.2

-The latest version introduces a comprehensive health monitoring and notification system:
+The latest version adds comprehensive health monitoring to the admin dashboard:

+- **Real-time Health Dashboard**: Visual monitoring of database, Redis, and MongoDB connection status with response time tracking
-- **Real-time System Monitoring**: Track CPU, memory, disk usage, and service availability with configurable thresholds
+- **System Resource Monitoring**: Live CPU, memory, and disk usage indicators with color-coded visual progress bars
-- **Intelligent Notifications**: Receive alerts via email with severity-based formatting and digest options (real-time, hourly, daily)
-- **Admin Notification Center**: Manage notification preferences, set quiet hours, and filter by severity
-- **Event-driven Architecture**: Decoupled monitoring and notification components with standardized events
-- **Service Resilience**: Multiple fallback mechanisms ensure critical alerts are delivered even during partial outages
+- **Service Status Overview**: Quick assessment of system health with "healthy", "degraded", and "down" status indicators
+- **Auto-refreshing Metrics**: Dashboard automatically updates every minute to provide current system status
+- **Enhanced Admin Experience**: Streamlined admin interface with health monitoring as the primary dashboard section

+## What's New in 0.12.1

+This version enhances security and stability with comprehensive rate limiting and improved authentication:

+- **Path-Based Rate Limiting**: Different rate limit rules for authentication, admin, and API endpoints protect against abuse and brute force attacks
+- **Enhanced Security**: Fixed critical authentication vulnerability that could allow CSRF protection bypass through context switching
+- **User & IP Tracking**: Sophisticated tracking capabilities ensure fair API usage across different authentication methods
+- **Admin Configuration**: Manage and adjust rate limits through an intuitive admin interface
+- **Extensive E2E Testing**: Comprehensive test suite validates security features, authentication flows, and rate limiting effectiveness

 ## System Architecture